Information Systems (IS) - Graduate Courses

 Information Security Management

 This course provides a comprehensive treatment of the managerial aspect of information security.
 Concepts of information security management (ISM) related to governance, risk management, and compliance will be acquired from a survey of contemporary literature including textbooks, journal articles, and online publications while positive models serving as industry standards that are governing today’s ISM practice will be introduced and compared.
+This course is taught largely at an undergraduate level.
+Graduate students will have additional course requirements/expectations.
 Prerequisite: IS 220 or CS 220 or 2 year relevant industry experience.
 Offered Fall.

 IS 797 Cr.1-3